 Managing your money may not be your priority, but as a start-up you need to keep your eye on the bottom line.
 Even if you’ve hired the assistance of an accountant, it’s best not to always rely on others and understand the revenue of the business.

-“Financials are a cornerstone of any business so it’s important to get that right.
-Accounting software is essential for all businesses, and if you get it right from the start it makes life a lot easier later on down the line” comments Jade Winters Marketing Manager of DMC Software.
 Don’t be afraid of book keeping as it will keep you focused and provide you with valuable insight into the turnover of your business.
 When starting out it may not look pretty, but ignoring the basics can make you vulnerable to late invoices and having to chase payments, something you won’t want to do when your business is your bread and butter!

 Accounting software will enable you to clearly view your incomings, outgoings, generate invoices, and notify you of any important bills you may need to pay.